Wisdom teeth have great potential to cause a variety of problems.

 Most patients prefer the convenience of undergoing the procedure to remove all of their wisdom teeth at the same time.
-This way, there is only one anesthetic cost and they do not have to endure multiple surgery days, and multiple recoveries.
-Again, this is a factor of which teeth removals are considered medically necessary, and covered by insurance, versus elective or preventative surgery of non-impacted teeth.
+This way, there is only one anesthetic cost and they do not have to endure multiple surgery days and multiple recoveries.
+It’s also a good idea to check with your insurance to see what they cover for medically necessary procedures versus elective or preventativ surgery of non-impacted teeth.

 Is wisdom teeth removal surgery risky?

 Wisdom tooth removal surgery is very safe and routine.
 Oral surgeons typically perform this same procedure all day, every day.
-It is very routine in the field of dentistry, and oral surgeons are usually the best suited for these procedures.
-Complications may occur with any surgery, but a wisdom tooth removal procedure is relatively benign and simple.
+It is one of the most common procedures in dentistry, and oral surgeons are usually the best suited for these procedures.
+Complications may occur with any surgery, but wisdom tooth removal is relatively simple.

 Possible tooth extraction complications can include temporary or permanent nerve damage.
-Dry socket is also a risk factor.
-Dry socket occurs when the blot clot that forms in the vacated space becomes dislodged for some reason, leaving the bone and nerves exposed.
+Dry socket is also a risk factor that occurs when the blot clot that forms in the vacated space becomes dislodged for some reason.
+This can leave the bone and nerves exposed.

-Make sure the oral surgeon you choose explains all the risks and complications before consenting to have a wisdom tooth or teeth removed.
+Make sure the oral surgeon explains all the risks and complications before you consent to having a wisdom tooth (or wisdom teeth) removed.
 Always be informed about who your doctor is and what kind of experience and specialties they have.

 Do I have to have my wisdom teeth removed?